What is CuLator® (pronounced "C-U-Lator")?

 1. Metal staining on pool surfaces and equipment when pH goes too high.

 2. Water discoloration when you shock the pool.
-Usually the water will be a clear green, brown, or a black color.
+Usually the water will be a clear green, brown, purple, or black color.

-3. Hair and clothes turn color from metals in the water.
+3. Hair, and clothes turn green from metals in the water.

 How much CuLator do I need?